KellerWheat/Calculatormon-CE/README.md

 The game mostly uses gen 1 pokemon and mechanics.
 The pokemon sprites are from crystal and the map sprites are from firered and leafgreen.
 Menu sprites are based off of firered and leafgreen but I had to modify them because of a different screen size.

-Controls: 2nd is A, clear is B, enter opens the menu
+Controls: 2nd is A, clear is B, enter opens the menu.
+In the menu, enter will move a pokemon or a move to the top.

 Put every .8xv or .8xp file on your calculator to play.
 It requires the Ti-84 plus CE C libraries to run (they are in the download folder).
 The game needs a lot of RAM to run (I have not calculated the exact value), so make sure you archive as many other programs as possible.